 After several years in the circuit, Danny achieved another remarkable feat when he won the Mercuries Taiwan Masters in 2015.
 This would be his first major international title in 13 years since winning the Taiwan Masters in 2002.

-In winning the title, the 42-year old finished 3-under overall.
+In winning the title, he finished 3-under overall.
 He led the standings to take home the title over closest contender Liang Wen-Chong of China who had led the third round.
 This was a comeback of some kind where Danny only returned to competitive golfing a year after recovering from surgery for his left arm which was paralyzed due to a compressed nerve problem.